zhu-xlab/WSGraphCL/README.md

 ## Installation

-Clone the repository and install the required packages (Please note: requirements.txt is built on the Linux system, please find the matched PyTorch version to CUDA devices):
+Clone the repository and install the required packages (Please note: requirements.txt is built on the Linux system, please find the matched PyTorch version with CUDA devices):

 ```bash
 git clone https://github.com/zhu-xlab/WSGraphCL.git